AndyWright360/Milestone-Project-1/README.md

 </details>

-- The header background image was chose to be subtle and simple but reference the hexagonal design present throughout.
+- The header background image was chosen to be subtle and simple but reference the hexagonal design present throughout.

-- Three seperate Thank You pages where created.
-I wanted the design to be consistant across all pages but the measage to be unique.
+- Three separate Thank You pages where created.
+I wanted the design to be consistent across all pages but the message to be unique.
 This is to give the user more accurate feedback on the task performed.

 - The navigation bar was placed so the user can return to the page of their choice.

 ---